shubhamkumar648/Agrox-store/readme.md

 ## e-comerce-app

-Agrox stor  is  a  ecommerce app  where youcan buy all ferilizer product
+Agrox store  is  a  ecommerce app  where youcan buy all ferilizer product

 # tech stack